-Issue Potential Solution Reducing traffic speeds and assisting Paint 30 mph roundel on the road at the northern end of the village(a request has already been made to Dorset Council) pedestrian movements alongside/ Install roundabout / revised junction at either end of the village, as a means of physically slowing traffic.
-As a short-term solution, use different coloured tarmac at village gates, possibly build out the gates to reduce traffic speed crossing the A357 Install speed tables to slow traffic down travelling from the north and in the vicinity of the Okeford Fitzpaine turning at War Memorial Install two crossings or refuge islands to link pavements and make access to the Co-op much safer for pedestrians Remove lay-by to widen road to allow installation of a pedestrian refuge / zebra / pelican crossing on what is the main pedestrian thoroughfare between the south (school) side to the north (recreation field, trailway etc.) 20mph Zone between filling station and Augustan Avenue Dangerous parking/ parking P Ensure new builds have adequate off-road parking for residents & visitors pressures Extend the car park at the recreation ground Install traffic management measures (and/or 20mph) outside of the Old Ox where the loss of land has led to an increase in on-street parking.
-If a new junction on the A357 is created south-east of the village, there is potential for this to provide an additional access to the school, with a turning / parking area, to alleviate problems in Augustan Avenue Poor bus stops Improve bus stop with shelter / seating and real time information Excessive traffic on quiet lanes Whitepit is gradually turning into a Rat Run with additional traffic from Okeford Fitzpaine.
-Consider traffic control solution, like making this one way to Pepper Hill from the A357 Junction Improve access to the trailway via the Recreation Ground.
-Widen and resurface trailway to all-weather standard, to link up with the good surface towards Sturminster and at Stourpaine to Blandford.
+Issue Potential Solution Reducing Paint 30 mph rondel on the road at the northern end of the village (30) traffic speeds (a request has already been made to Dorset Council) and assisting Install roundabout / revised junction at either end of the village, as a means of pedestrian physically slowing traffic.
+As a short-term solution, use different coloured movements tarmac at village gates, possibly build out the gates to reduce traffic speed alongside / Install speed tables to slow traffic down travelling from the north and in the crossing the vicinity of the Okeford Fitzpaine turning at War Memorial A357 Install two crossings or refuge islands to link pavements and make access to the Co-op much safer for pedestrians Remove layby to widen road to allow installation of a pedestrian refuge / zebra / pelican crossing on what is the main pedestrian thoroughfare between the south (school) side to the north (recreation field, trailway etc.) 20mph Zone between filling station and Augustan Avenue (20) P Dangerous Ensure new builds have adequate off-road parking for residents + visitors parking / Extend the car park at the recreation ground parking Install traffic management measures (and/or 20mph) outside of the Old Ox, pressures where the loss of land has led to an increase in on-street parking.
+If a new junction on the A357 is created south-east of the village, there is potential for this to provide an additional access to the school, with a turning / parking area, to alleviate problems in Augustan Avenue.
+Poor bus stops Improve bus stop with shelter / seating and real time information.
+Excessive Whitepit is gradually turning into a Rat Run with additional traffic from Okeford traffic on quiet Fitzpaine.
+Consider traffic control solution, like making this one way to Pepper lanes Hill from the A357 Junction.
+Improve access to the trailway via the Recreation Ground.
+Widen and resurface trailway to all-weather standard, to link up with the good surfaces towards Sturminster and at Stourpaine to Blandford.
 Improve drainage.
-(2 ditches to be re-cut in April) Dangerous flooding Liaise with landowners, Dorset Council, Rangers & Environment Agency to ensure culverts / streams / ditches are cleared and outfalls remain above water level.
+(2 ditches to be re-cut in April) Dangerous Liaise with landowners, Dorset Council, Rangers & Environment Agency to flooding ensure culverts / streams / ditches are cleared and outfalls remain above water level.
 Encourage residential feedback to help monitor problem areas

-\Reference Map 14: Road Traffic Incidents on page 54 in Appendix 4
+\Reference Map 14: Road Traffic Incidents on Page 54 in Appendix 4